 501.803: Suitability Standard for Registration as a Laboratory Agent

-935 CMR 501.803 shall apply to Laboratory Agents in their capacity as employees or volunteers for an Independent Testing Laboratory licensed pursuant to 935 CMR 501.029 registered with the DCJIS pursuant to 803 CMR 2.04: iCORI Registration and the Commission for purposes of determining suitability for registration as a Laboratory Agent with the Licensee.
+935 CMR 501.803: Suitability Standard for Registration as a Laboratory Agent shall apply to Laboratory Agents in their capacity as employees or volunteers for an Independent Testing Laboratory licensed pursuant to 935 CMR 501.029: Registration and Conduct of Independent Testing Laboratory Agents registered with the DCJIS pursuant to 803 CMR 2.04: iCORI Registration and the Commission for purposes of determining suitability for registration as a Laboratory Agent with the Licensee.

 In accordance with M.G.L. c.
 94G, § 15(b)(5), the Commission is prohibited from issuing a registration to a Laboratory Agent who has been convicted of a felony drug offense in the Commonwealth or Other Jurisdictions that would be a felony drug offense in the Commonwealth.

-For purposes of determining suitability based on background checks performed in accordance with 935 CMR 501.803:
+For purposes of determining suitability based on background checks performed in accordance with 935 CMR 501.803: Suitability Standard for Registration as a Laboratory Agent:

 All conditions, offenses, and violations are construed to include Massachusetts law or similar law(s) of Other Jurisdictions.